Willian-Costa-Servicenow-Developments/Service-Portal/Scripts/Catalog Items (SP) Require Attachments.md

 Click the Portal you want to adjust.
 It maybe be the one with URL suffix of "sp".

 Click the "info" button for the Theme.
-The standard theme is "Stock" or “La Jolla”
+The standard theme is "Stock" or “Custom”

 Scroll to the bottom to the JS Include Related List